 Common Health Issues

 For purebred Kai Kens, the purity of their bloodline determines potential congenital health issues.
-Considering their great size and incredible drive for activity, the most common problem is injuries during these exercise or rough play.
-Some variations of the breed are stocky while others are slender, leading to difference in which activities are safe for which dogs.
+Considering their great size and incredible drive for activity, the most common problem is injuries while active.
+Some variations of the breed are stocky while others are slender, leading to differences in which activities are safe for which dogs.